Kartel-ai/ComfyUI-8iPlayer/README.md

 *   **🧊 Toggleable Floor:** Add an optional ground plane.
 *   **☀️ Toggleable Shadows:** Cast shadows onto the floor (requires floor).
 *   **📦 Outputs:** Provides captured frames as an `IMAGE` batch.
-*   **🎥 Camera Animation:** Define a camera path using keyframes for animated captures.

 ---